BenMakesGames/PsyPets/README.md

-a COUPLE of the admin tools provide interfaces for this, but even some of those are old and do not work properly. it is probably best to edit things in the database directly (I recommend installing phpMyAdmin!)
+a COUPLE of the admin tools provide interfaces for this, but even some of those are old and do not work properly. it is probably best to edit things in the database directly (phpMyAdmin! so useful!)

 some database tables to get started on:

 * monster_items
 	contains all of the game's item definitions
 * monster_monster and monster_prey
 	contains the monsters and prey which your pets may adventure/hunt
 * monster_recipes
 	contains recipes which players can prepare
 * psypets_jewelry (and many others)
 	contains crafting information for the pets

 Table Descriptions
 ------------------